sbu-fsl/Metis/fs-state/README.md

 system on /dev/ram0.
 The model checker assumes that their sizes are 256KB.
 Later we will discuss how to modify the script and the model checker to test other file systems.

-As the model checker is running, the standard output is redirected to `output.log` and the standard error is redirect to `error.log`. `output.log` records the timestamps, operations that have been performed, as well as the parameters and results of each operation. `error.log` logs the discrepancies in behavior among the tested file systems that the model checker has encountered.
-The model checker will also log the current f/s operations per second every 10 seconds into `error.log`.

-There will also be a `sequence.log` that records the sequence of file system operations that have been performed by model checker in a easy-to-parse format.
-This is intended for the replayer to use.

-You can wait till the model checker ends or press Ctrl+C to abort the program half-way.
-When the model checker exits, the ownership of all resources (including logs, generated C code and compiled binaries) will be given back to the login user.

 ### Using Makefile